ucsb-cs16/f22/_lab/lab01.md

 No worries; you can ask the staff for help.
 In the meantime, if you prefer, you can just make progress in the zyBook, up through Chapter 7.

-The rest of this page is instructions for the TAs.
+Everything below this line is for TAs/LAs.
+Students are welcome to read it&mdash;there are no secrets here&mdash;but you don't really need to.

 # Instructions for Primary TA: